kashmir54/kashmir54.github.io/_ctfs/NACTF/index.md

     print(msg[:48], '= 011011100110000101100011011101000110011001111011')
     print('Combination = ', combination)
     secret_key = combination
+    break

 #The we could find 2 combinations, but only the first showed a reasonable flag.
-    #We stop when find the first permutation
+#We stop when find the first permutation with the previous break instruction.
-    break

 # Now that we know the permutations, retrieve the flag
 final_data = bitarray()